-2. Bereavement Leave.

-- a.
-Employees may take up to five (5) consecutive work days of bereavement leave in the event of the death of an immediate family member.
-"Immediate family member" means an employee's spouse, domestic partner, child (step, natural, or adopted), son- or daughter-in-law, parent (step, natural, or adopted), parent-in-law, brother- or sister-in-law, sibling (step, natural, or adopted), or grandparent.
-The Employer may extend the paid leave in its discretion if the Employee is required to travel as a result of the family member's death. - b.
+- 2. Bereavement Leave. - a.
+Employees may take up to five (5) work days of bereavement leave in the event of the death of a close loved one, miscarriages and stillbirth.
+Such days may be taken intermittently over a four (4) month period.
+The Employer may extend the paid leave in its discretion if the Employee is required to travel as a result of the family member's death.
+If the Employer improves its bereavement leave policy for non-unit employees, the Bargaining Unit shall be included. - b.
 Employees will receive pay for bereavement leave only for those calendar days that fall within their regularly scheduled work week. - 3.
 Jury Duty Leave.
 An employee who is required to serve on jury duty shall be paid his or her regular salary while serving, minus any fees received from the court.
 An employee absent for jury duty shall be expected to spend as much time (within regular working hours) performing work for Slate as is not required for jury duty.

-ARTICLE XXI - HOLIDAYS
+ARTICLE XXII - HOLIDAYS

 1. Named Holidays.
-Slate recognizes the following twelve (12) paid holidays for unit employees: New Year's Day, Martin Luther King, Jr. Day, President's Day, Memorial Day, Independence Day, Labor Day, Indigenous People's Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, Christmas Day and New Year's Eve.
+Slate recognizes the following thirteen (13) paid holidays for unit employees: New Year's Day, Martin Luther King, Jr. Day, President's Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Indigenous People's Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, Christmas Day and New Year's Eve.
 Slate will announce each year the dates on which these holidays will be observed.
 In the event that a holiday falls on a weekend, the company shall observe the holiday on the Friday before or Monday after, at the Company's discretion.